markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 ![final card](./assets/lesson-6/100-final-card.png)

 To pull this off, it may be easier to turn the trainer image into the background image of a `<div>` that holds the other elements.
-This way, we can use flexbox to position the inner content instead of absolutely positioning things on top of each other.
+This way, we can use flexbox to more easily position the inner text content.
+Otherwise, the image's placement would interfere with how we want flexbox to flow.

 Restructure each of your trainer cards to look like this: